Updated: 7th February 2021

 standards in so-called honey production, one of the biggest scandals in

-some countries has quite simply been when what was sold as honey, is
+some countries has quite simply been that the product sold as honey, is

 hardly honey at all – instead, it is a concoction of honey and corn

-Therefore, beekeepers need to be mindful of this, by not being greedy, and only taking some of the honey if any, leaving behind what the bees need for themselves.
-Yet not all beekeepers do this.
+Therefore, beekeepers need to be mindful of this.
+A skilled beekeeper will only take some of the honey, leaving behind what the bees

 Author and beekeeping guru, Paul Peacock writes in his book, Keeping Bees: